pierregaimard/projet08/CONTRIBUTING.md

 1. Add a new issue to the repository that describe the feature or the code modification.
 1. Create a new feature branch
+1. Build a first application performance profile with Blackfire
 1. Clone the project on your local machine
 1. Develop the new feature branch
 1. Push your commits in the `origin/feature/*` branch.
 1. Add a pull request and check the different code controls (Travis-Ci for tests and code coverage and CodeClimate/SymfonyInsight for code quality)
 1. Fix the issues reported on the analysis tools if needed
+1. Build a new application performance profile with Blackfire
+1. Compare to first profile and fix performance issues if needed
 1. Ask the lead developer for code review
 1. Improve your code if needed
 1. Merge the branch into `develop`